Jakeable/Ralybot/CONTRIBUTING.md

 * Fork the repository
 * Edit the files, add new files
 * Check the files with [`pep8`](https://pypi.python.org/pypi/pep8), fix any reported errors
-* Check that the files work as expected in CloudBot
+* Check that the files work as expected in Ralybot
 * Create a new branch with a descriptive name for your feature (optional)
 * Commit changes, push to your fork on GitHub
 * Create a new pull request, provide a short summary of changes in the title line, with more information in the description field.
-* After submitting the pull request, join the IRC channel (irc.esper.net #cloudbot) and give us a link so we know you submitted it.
+* After submitting the pull request, join the IRC channel (irc.esper.net #ralybot) and give us a link so we know you submitted it.
 * After discussion, your pull request will be accepted or rejected.

 ## How to prepare

 * You need a [GitHub account](https://github.com/signup/free)
-* Submit an [issue ticket](https://github.com/ClouDev/CloudBot/issues) for your issue if there is no one yet.
+* Submit an [issue ticket](https://github.com/KamranMackey/Ralybot/issues) for your issue if there is no one yet.
   * Try to describe the issue and include steps to reproduce if it's a bug.
 * If you are able and want to fix this, fork the repository on GitHub